Uppsala-Monitoring-Centre/WHO-UMC-IDMP-Service/input/pagecontent/operatingModel.md

 #### Corresponding FHIR operations
 1. A FHIR [Task](StructureDefinition-Task-phpid-req.html) is used to request a new global PhPID.
 Necessary information to complete the request is embedded in the contains section of the Task.
 See [PhPID request model](phpIdRequest.html) for details.
 2. While validation of the request is ongoing the status of the Task indicates in progress.
-3. The Task is _ready_ and transits to _completed_ via _in-progress_.
+3. The Task is validated and the status transits to _completed_.
-4. The global PhPID that has been mapped to the product (can be a newly generated PhPID or an already existing PhPID) is published in the output section of the Task and is thereafter available as an [AdministrableProductDefinition](StructureDefinition-AdministrableProductDefinition-pub.html) resource.
+4. The global PhPID that has been mapped to the product is published in the output section of the Task and is thereafter available as an [AdministrableProductDefinition](StructureDefinition-AdministrableProductDefinition-pub.html) resource.
+The PhPID can be newly generated or an already existing PhPID which is mapped also to other products.
 5. Searching for an existing PhPID can be done using standard search functionality.
 Search and filter parameters are available in the Capability Statement.

+#### Task status
+While the Task awaits the manual validation of the submitted data the Task status is "_in-progress_", up until the validation is done.
+When validation is finished the status will be "_completed_", meaning that the Task has received a response in form of a PhPID and a reference to the product in UMC's drug dictionary.
+A task can also get status "_rejected_" meaning that the task will not be validated, usually due to lacking or erroneus data in the submitted request.